Nwagner22/Deduper/README.md

 ### Flags:
-* -s: Use to specify the file path to the sam file to be de-duplicated  REQUIRED
+* -f: Use to specify the file path to the sam file to be de-duplicated  REQUIRED
 * -o: Use to specify the extention to the input file name.
 DEFAULT: _deduped.sam
 * -u: Use to specify the file path to the file containing known UMIs  DEFAULT: UMI96.txt
+* -h: Help

 ### Required packages:
 * re (regular expressions)